 - A few days after the November 8, 2019 deadline, double check that the placement coordinator has received all of your letters of reference.

 - If you add new applications, send links / emails to the placement coordinator promptly using the Google form.

 - Create a Google document populated with your interviews and fly outs.
 Share with your advisor and the Placement Directors (Deadline: November 22, 2019).
 Keep it updated!

 - Throughout December, potential employers may contact you to schedule interviews at AEA.
 If you must travel, do not go anywhere where you won't be able to respond promptly to email and phone calls.

 - Practice your mock interview speech and job market seminar until you have them both down cold.

 - Sign up for a mock interview to help improve your interviewing skills (we will send more information about this in early December).

 - Keep us posted on how your job market is going (please!).

-- Interview at the AEA Annual Meeting in Atlanta, GA (January 4-6, 2019).
+- Interview at the AEA Annual Meeting in San Diego, CA (January 3-5, 2020).
 (Note that some employers begin interviewing the day before the conference officially begins).

 - Following AEA, potential employers will begin to contact candidates to schedule on-site interviews throughout January and February.